Bougainville

 No analysis available

-I looked for language like saltwater pool, salt water pool, saline pool, or salt pool.
-The listings repeatedly mention a community pool, but none describe it as salt water.
+I searched for terms like saltwater pool, salt water pool, saline pool, or salt pool.
+The remarks consistently mention a community pool, but none describe it as salt water.

 Strong building-level evidence: 20/20 MLS listings mark washer/dryer included and at least seven separate public remarks explicitly mention in-unit laundry (quotes include "brand-new washer/dryer", "W/D in unit", and "Washer/Dryer included in unit").
 Mentions appear across multiple agent remarks and align with the MLS inclusions, indicating some units in the building do have in-unit laundry.